itsmenumber3/seng201/README.md

 # Monster Fighter

 ## Developers' Notes
+Wowoww

 ### Introduction
 * Monster Fighter was developed by Francis Phan and Jonathan Nicholas for SENG201. https://go.codetogether.com/#/gQdcSMg2hb5n9JzX066808/za5lj5dO9gXbMBX24XTfca

+  this is a lot more powerful than is otherwise needed!
 ### Development timeline

 * Small changes